tauhidstanford/Feature-augmented-embedding-machine/README.md

 The code is for article "A data-driven dimensionality-reduction algorithm for the exploration of patterns in biomedical data" by Md Tauhidul Islam and Lei Xing, in press, 2020, Nature
 Biomedical Engineering

-Please contact at tauhid at stanford.edu if you need the source code for your analyses.
+Codes here are as protected format (.p).
+Please contact at tauhid at stanford.edu if you need the MATLAB source code for your analyses.
+Please also check this repository for Python implementation.

 This software is under license of Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)